ENGLISH 103 SYLLABUS

 stage in the writing process.
 Call 805/437/8409 for appointments or click the link below.

-Final Portfolio - If your professor approves of your course work, you will submit an electronic portfolio at the end of the semester.
+If your professor approves of your course work, you will submit an electronic portfolio consisting of one essay during Week 6.

-The portfolio, accounting for 60% of your grade, will be evaluated by the composition team (other writing instructors) using this rubric.
+The midterm portfolio, accounting for 20% of your grade, will be evaluated by the composition team (other writing instructors) using the rubric below.WRITING CRITERIA IN THE FIRST YEAR WRITING PROGRAM AT CI.

-The midterms are not an exam, but an evaluation of your progress on your projects, I will holistically assess your project drafts and your log.
-Along with these written documents, I will consider your ability to meet deadlines, attendance, participation in class discussions and in individual conferences, as well as your ability to stay on task when working independently during class.
+For these evaluations, I will holistically assess your written work, ability to meet deadlines, participate in class discussions and individual conferences, and your ability to stay on task when working independently during class.

 grades for the course will be A through F; at the discretion of your professor,